Harkemase Boys

 Harkemase Boys is a football club from Harkema, Netherlands.
 The club plays in the Derde Divisie since 2016, when it won a section championship in the Hoofdklasse.

 History

 On 27 October 2021, they became one of 3 Derde Divisie teams to advance to the 2021–22 KNVB Cup second round, as they beat VV DOVO 2–1 thanks to an extra time goal from Arnoud Bentum.

+In the 2023–24 season, Harkemase Boys qualified for the Tweede Divisie promotion playoffs.
+After defeating SteDoCo on penalties in the first round, Harkemase Boys lost 3–2 on aggregate to Tweede Divisie side Excelsior Maassluis.